 Again this is a question that gets asked a lot.
 Even though you do not have a lot of experience, it doesn’t matter.
 Ashiatsu class is a challenge for everyone.
 Training your feet to do what your hands do is like trying to write with your non-dominant hand, but a lot more fun.
 The first day of Ashiatsu training class is a brainbuster.
 The second day is much easier.
 New therapists are starting off on the right foot(pun intended).
 It is smart to take Ashiatsu training to avoid incurring overuse injuries in the future.

 7. Will You Tell Me How To Build Ashiatsu Bars?

 Although there is still no standard way to put up Ashiatsu bars, we cover this in class.
 Surprisingly, you will receive the schematics for overhead Ashiatsu bars before class.
 In case you want to put them up before class.
-We also have DIY Portable Ashiatsu Bar Instructions available.
+Also, we have DIY Portable Ashiatsu Bar Instructions available.
 But, there is nothing like experiencing the use of the bars to help you understand how they work.
-There are five different ways to mount stationary Ashiatsu Bars.
-And hope they cover most situations.
+There are five different ways to mount stationary Ashiatsu Bars, which we hope cover most situations.
 Also, we do sell the Portable Ashiatsu Floor Bars.

 8. How does The Barefoot Masters® course differ vs. others?

 Honestly, answering questions about other programs are not our forte.
 Moreover, it requires us to keep up with what others are doing.
 But to be clear, we will not charge an extra fee for you to receive your certification.

 9. Will I Receive Ashiatsu Certification?
 And What Does that Mean?